 Substance-Use Recovery & Support Services

 Monroe County Recovery Support Navigator is designed on an innovative and flexible peer support model that is community-based, person centered, and hope based.
 This approach allows staff to meet individuals and families where they are located, as we collaborate with them to help strengthen their recovery.
-The Monroe County Office of Mental Health (MCOMH), with support from the New York State Office of Alcoholism and Substance Abuse Services (NYS OASAS), is committed to improving the health and quality of life of county residents affected by mental illness, developmental disabilities, and alcohol and other drugs.
+The Monroe County Office of Mental Health (MCOMH), with support from the New York State Office of Alcoholism and Substance Abuse Services (NYS OASAS), is committed to improving the health and quality of life of county residents affected by substance use disorders, and mental illness.
 The Recovery Support Navigator Team works to help families and individuals combat substance–use disorders through a blended model of peer and family support services.

 Recovery Support Navigator